nymtech/docs/content/overview/nym-platform.md

 Lastly, we are planning a SOCKS5 / shadowsocks client so that it's easy to retrofit cryptocurrency wallets and other existing SOCKS-compatible applications to use Nym privacy infrastructure.
 This work has not yet started.

-In the next few sections, we'll look at network privacy and resource access privacy in more detail.
+In the next few sections, we'll look at network privacy and access privacy in more detail.